GETOfinance/rwahedgehog/frontend/README.md

 # Hedgehog

+RWA Hedgehog

+On-chain trading and lending tokenized Real World Assets protocol

+RWA Hedgehog is an on-chain lending protocol built on the Hedera network that uniquely utilizes tokenized Real World Assets such as Shares from stock exchanges as collateral using Chainlink to make a state change on blockchain.
+By bridging traditional finance with decentralized technology, Hedgehog offers a secure, transparent, and efficient way to leverage real-world assets within the blockchain ecosystem powered by Chainlink.

 Hedgehog is a decentralized finance (DeFi) platform that enables users to collateralize their real-world assets and borrow against them.
 The frontend is built with Next.js and modern web technologies, it provides a secure and efficient way to unlock the value of tokenized equities.

 ## Features